 - 1. Execute an implementation-specific sequence of instructions to change the signal value.
 For example, this might be a single STR instruction that writes certain value to a control register in a system peripheral. - 2.
 If the prior step involves any memory operation, issue a DSB instruction. - 3.
 Poll the DBGAUTHSTATUS register to check whether the processor has already detected the changed value of these signals.
-This is required because the system might not issue the signal change to the processor until several cycles after the DSB instruction completes. - 4.
-Issue an ISB instruction or exception entry or exception return.
+This polling loop needs to contain an ISB operation.
+This loop is required because the system might not issue the signal change to the processor until several cycles after the DSB instruction completes.